Table of Contents

-Increased serum IgA concentrations clearly indicate the critical role played by the immunoglobulin in development of the disease characterized by deposition of IgA and complement C3 complexes in small vessels resulting in Purpura and petechiae.
+Increased serum IgA concentrations clearly indicate the critical role played by immunoglobulin in the development of HSP.
+This is characterized by depositing of IgA and complement C3 complexes in small vessels, resulting in purpura and petechiae.
 Findings depend on the area being supplied by the vessel.

-Complex formation is triggered by antigen exposure, which could be an infective organism or a drug.
-Group A streptococcal organism is the most common cause.
-Other possible triggers are listed above.
+Complex formation is triggered by antigen exposure, either an infective organism or a drug.
+Group A streptococcal organisms are the most common cause.

 Symptoms of HSP